Best daily deals

 Spotify and Pandora are among the best services for music discovery.

-Of course, the radio function in any of these services isn’t always enough to find new music, so we recommend you bust out of your comfort zones and hunt for new music using more than just an automated feature.
+Of course, the radio function in any of these services isn’t always enough to find new music, so we recommend you bust out of your comfort zone and hunt for new music using more than an automated feature.
 We feel like it’s really the only way to ensure you get the most out of your subscription.

 Why you should trust SoundGuys

 Each writer at SoundGuys has accumulated years of experience reporting on the consumer audio market, and our staff adheres to a strict ethics policy.
 We don’t use sponsored content on the website at a time when doing so is the norm.
 SoundGuys’ survival depends almost exclusively on readers enjoying their purchases.
-We pride ourselves on transparently outlining objective facts, while accounting for the subjective experience to contextualize an audio product’s performance.
+We pride ourselves on transparently outlining objective facts while accounting for the subjective experience to contextualize an audio product’s performance.
 When we do misspeak, we correct and own up to it.

-Frequently asked questions about music streaming services
+Frequently asked questions about the best audio streaming services

 Transferring music playlists from one service to another is surprisingly easy!
-We have guides for multiple transfer types and each process is nearly identical:
+We have guides for multiple transfer types, and each process is nearly identical:

 As of June 7, 2021, Spatial Audio with support for Dolby Atmos is available to Apple Music users.
 This is a feature that mimics the effects of surround sound and provides a 3D audio experience.
-Any Apple listening device such as the Apple AirPods Max or an iPhone 12 Pro will automatically play supported songs in the Dolby Atmos format.
+Any Apple listening device, such as the Apple AirPods Max or an iPhone 12 Pro, will automatically play supported songs in the Dolby Atmos format.
 Spatial Audio with Dolby Atmos is available to any Apple Music subscriber at no additional cost.
 Compatible songs will be clearly labeled on the Apple Music interface, and Apple plans to create playlists of Dolby Atmos content to make it easy for users to find.

 Yes!
-TIDAL partners with Tune My Music and Soundiiz which makes it extremely easy to transfer playlists from other streaming services to TIDAL.
+TIDAL partners with Tune My Music and Soundiiz, which makes it extremely easy to transfer playlists from other streaming services to TIDAL.

-Yes, so long as the artist has registered their lyrics to their song, if you type the lyrics into the search bar, the song should come up.
+Yes, so long as the artist has registered their lyrics to their song if you type the lyrics into the search bar, the song should come up.

 All of them display the lyrics of songs, but not for every single song.
 An artist has to register their song lyrics in order for them to be displayed.

 Spotify is one of the best podcast apps because it has quite a few exclusive podcasts that you can’t find anywhere else.
-In addition, while Apple Music doesn’t have podcasts, Apple Podcasts is another app that comes with your iPhone and it is great for those of you who are already familiar with the iOS interface.
+In addition, while Apple Music doesn’t have podcasts, Apple Podcasts is another app that comes with your iPhone, and it is great for those of you who are already familiar with the iOS interface.

-Qobuz pays artists the most per stream, but TIDAL has a program called TIDAL Rising which is great for supporting up and coming artists.
+Qobuz pays artists the most per stream, but TIDAL has a program called TIDAL Rising which is great for supporting up-and-coming artists.
 TIDAL selects artists who are gaining popularity and offers them promotional material on TIDAL, professional photographing sessions, financial support for touring, and more.
 By using TIDAL, you directly and indirectly support TIDAL Rising artists.